EverydayRoadster/Mittelpunkte/README.md

 # Mittelpunkte

 **Mittelpunkte** (German for "Centers" or "Midpoints") is a Go-based command-line tool designed to calculate various types of geographical "center points" for areas defined in ESRI Shapefiles.
-Whether you are looking for the centroid, the point furthest from the boundary, or the point that minimizes travel distance, this tool provides a suite of algorithms to find the "middle" of any polygon.
+Whether you are looking for the centroid, the point furthest from the boundary, or the middle point of an enclosing rectangle or circle, this tool provides a suite of algorithms to find the "middle" of any polygon.

 ## Features